 The most significant litigation in which the Bank is currently involved has been brought by a townhome association and an owner of one of the townhomes.
 The Bank was the lender on property acquisition and construction loans on a townhome project in Arlington, Texas.
 After the developer defaulted on the loans, the Bank took title to the property in 2011 and later sold the remaining unsold townhouse units.
-The townhome association alleges on behalf of the individual homeowners that the developer, the developer's general partner, the general contractor, and the Bank are liable for damages suffered in connection with the townhome project.
+The townhome association plaintiff alleges on behalf of the individual homeowners that the developer, the developer's general partner, the general contractor, and the Bank are liable for damages suffered in connection with the townhome project.
 The townhome association plaintiff asserts causes of action for negligence, breach of implied warranties, violations of the Texas Deceptive Trade Practices Act, or the DTPA, fraud, negligent misrepresentation, breach of fiduciary duty, equitable estoppel, and breach of contract.
-The plaintiff seeks actual damages, including costs of repair that the plaintiff's expert estimates to be approximately \$8,000,000; treble damages under the DTPA; exemplary damages; attorneys' fees; expert fees; and court costs.
+The townhome association plaintiff seeks actual damages, including costs of repair that its expert estimates to be approximately \$8,000,000; treble damages under the DTPA; exemplary damages; attorneys' fees; expert fees; and court costs.
 The individual owner is also asserting similar causes of action.
-The Bank has filed cross-claims against the other defendants, and a third-party claim against a repair company that worked on the property after the deed in lieu of foreclosure.
+The individual owner has not disclosed a damages amount he is seeking but has produced a repair cost estimate of at least \$92,000.